The Ageas Bowl To Host England v Sri Lanka Vitality IT20 In 2021 – Ballot Open For Ticket Applications

-Brad Wheal is a right-handed batter and right-arm pace bowler.
+Brad Wheal is a right-handed batsman and right-arm pace bowler.

-He was born in Durban, KwaZulu-Natal but holds a British passport and has recently moved to England, having been spotted by Dale Benkenstein, formerly Hampshire’s head coach.
+He was born in Durban, South Africa but holds a British passport and has recently moved to England, having been spotted by Dale Benkenstein, formerly Hampshire’s head coach.

 The 22-year-old’s talent and potential was identified whilst playing for his home-town side and the promising youngster was offered a development contract for the 2015 season.
 It didn’t take long for Brad for make an impression as part of the Hampshire Second XI, before making his full debut that same year.